turysanchez5/ElkStack-Project/README.md

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-SSH into the control node and follow the steps below:
+- _SSH into the control node and do the following:
-- Copy the ansible.cfg file to /etc/ansible/
+- _ Copy the filebeat.yml to /etc/filebeat directory.
-- Update the _____ file to include...
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- _ Update the filebeat-playbook.yml file to include where to install the ELK server with the dpkg command and install filebeat in the roles directory
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- _ Run the playbook